Frans Indongo: Political career

 Indongo entered politics in the 1970s as a leading member of the National Democratic Party, which became part of the Democratic Turnhalle Alliance following the completion of the Turnhalle Constitutional Conference in 1977.
 At the Turnhalle Conference, Indongo was an important member of the Ovamboland delegation.
 He was Minister of Economic Affairs in the Owambo legislative assembly from 1975 and from 1980 a Minister in the Owambo Second Tier Representative Authority.
 In 1982, he was a founding member of the Christian Democratic Action for Social Justice, led by Peter Kalangula.
 He resigned from politics in the late 1980s to manage his business affairs.

 Honours

 In 2001, Indongo received an honorary doctorate in business administration from the University of Namibia.
 In 2003, a street was named after him in downtown Windhoek.

-Indongo owns Etango Complex in Oshakati, one of the highest standard buildings in northern Namibia.